Nathan Healy

 Frequently Asked Questions

-Palmetto Solar is a strong choice for Fremont homeowners.
-As a national company with a local focus, we’ve completed 7,123 installations across California since 2020.
-Our experienced install network understands the Bay Area market, and we offer some of the most flexible financing options available — including our LightReach lease with no upfront cost.
+Palmetto is a strong choice for Fremont homeowners looking to install solar.
+As a national company with a local focus, we’ve completed 7,123 installations across California since 2020 — backed by a trusted install network and some of the best financing options in the industry.

-Palmetto’s LightReach is an all-inclusive solar lease — one simple monthly payment covers the system, installation, monitoring, maintenance, and a 90% Production Guarantee.
-There is no upfront cost.
-For a typical 6.72 kW system in Fremont, the estimated lease payment is approximately $89/month.
+With Palmetto’s LightReach lease, Fremont homeowners can go solar with no upfront cost.
+One simple monthly payment covers everything — the system, installation, monitoring, maintenance, and a 90% Production Guarantee.
+For a typical 6.72 kW system in Fremont, the estimated monthly payment is approximately $89/month.